 - Hot sauce - for serving

-- Make Indian spice mix - (Skip if spice mix was made on Monday.)
-Combine curry powder, garam masala, turmeric, salt, chili powder and cumin.
+Make Indian spice mix - Combine curry powder, garam masala, turmeric, salt, chili powder, and cumin.
 (Can be done up to 5 days ahead)

-- Peas / Cauliflower - Prep as directed.
-For frozen, defrost briefly in the microwave.
+Peas / Cauliflower - Defrost briefly in the microwave.

-- Heat a wok or saute pan over medium-high heat.
+Heat a wok or saute pan over medium-high heat.
 Add first part of oil and then turkey to heated oil.
 Saute until turkey is nearly all cooked.
-Add half the spice mix and continue to saute until spices are fragrant and turkey is cooked.
+Add half the spice mix and continue to saute until spices are fragrant and turkey is cooked through.
 Set turkey aside and return wok to heat.

 Add second part of cooking oil and then onions and ginger.
 Saute until onions are soft, 3 to 4 minutes.
 Add remaining half of spice mix and saute for 1 minute more.
 Add rice, peas, cauliflower, and soy sauce and continue cooking until rice is heated through and all ingredients are combined.